er453r/Aparapi-RNG/README.md

 Based on Uncommons Maths: http://maths.uncommons.org/, https://github.com/dwdyer/uncommons-maths

-XORShift is very stable, MersenneTwister has some problems (memory requirements & Java->OpenCL transltation is not exactly 1:1, see GPUCPUComparisonTests)
+XORShift is very stable, MersenneTwister has some problems (memory requirements & Java->OpenCL translation is not exactly 1:1, see GPUCPUComparisonTests)